Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/color-theme.md

 ### Grays

-The Boosted grays are used as backgrounds, colors or borders to highlight some elements or actions (hover state, disabled state, supporting texts, dividers, low highlights).
+The OUDS Web grays are used as backgrounds, colors or borders to highlight some elements or actions (hover state, disabled state, supporting texts, dividers, low highlights).
 They should not dominate the page.

 {{< palette.inline >}}
 {{- range where $.Site.Data.palette "category" "Grays" }}